On the word problem for just infinite groups: Finitely generated just infinite groups

-We now proceed, as in the Dyson--Mostowski theorem, to enumerate all possible multiplication tables for finite groups $T_1,T_2,\ldots$ and try to find an epimorphism $\psi:T_i\to G_1$.
-Obviously, such an epimorphism will exist if and only if $G_1$ is a finite group.
-To check the existence of an epimorphism, we will consider each table $T_q$ as a presentation of a group, taking all its elements $u_1,u_2,\ldots,u_r$ as generators, and all equalities of the form $u_iu_j=u_k$ from the multiplication table as relations.
-In order to find the elements that map to the generators $S$ under the epimorphism, we will enumerate all possible surjections $\tau:\{u_1,u_2,\ldots,u_r\}\to\{a_1,a_2,\ldots,a_k\}$.
-For each surjection $\tau$ we will try to derive from the relations $X\cup \mathcal R$ of the group $G_1$ the relations Since, as mentioned above, the set of all relations of $G_1$ is enumerable, if the relations \eqref{checking_equations} hold in $G_1$, then all of them will be derived at some point\footnote{Note that in the Dyson--Mostowski theorem, a suitable homomorphism $\psi:G \to T_i$ is sought in the reverse direction, and then the correctness of $\psi$ cannot be checked in finite time for an infinite recursively enumerable presentation of the group $G$.
-In particular, this is why, unlike Kuznetsov's theorem, the presentation of the group is assumed to be finite.}.
+We now proceed, as in the McKinsey--Maltsev theorem, to enumerate all possible multiplication tables for finite groups $T_1,T_2,\ldots$ and try to find an epimorphism $\psi:T_i\to G_1$.
+Clearly, such an epimorphism will exist if and only if $G_1$ is a finite group.
+To check the existence of an epimorphism, we consider each table $T_q$ as a presentation of a group, taking all its elements $u_1,u_2,\ldots,u_r$ as generators and all equalities of the form $u_iu_j=u_k$ from the multiplication table as relations.
+In order to find the elements that map to the generators $S$ under the epimorphism, we will enumerate all possible maps $\tau:\{u_1,u_2,\ldots,u_r\}\to S^{\pm *}$ such that the image of $\{u_1,u_2,\ldots,u_r\}$ includes $\{a_1,a_2,\ldots,a_k\}$.
+For each such map $\tau$ we will try to derive from the relations $\{x\}\cup \mathcal R$ of the group $G_1$ the relations Since, as mentioned above, the set of all relations of $G_1$ is enumerable, if the relations \eqref{checking_equations} hold in $G_1$, then all of them will be derived eventually .
 Then for the given multiplication table $T_q$ and substitution of generators $\tau$ we obtain that the group $G_1$ is a quotient group of the group $T_q$, and therefore it is finite.
-On the other hand, if $G_1$ is finite, then its generators $a_1,a_2,\ldots,a_k$ partition $S$ into disjoint sets of equal elements, and a suitable surjection $\tau$ from the generators of the multiplication table of the group $G_1$ onto the set $S$ will define the necessary epimorphism.
-It remains to note that if the group $G_1$ is infinite, then no suitable epimorphism exists, and the Algorithm 2 does not complete its work.
+On the other hand, if $G_1$ is finite, then its generators $a_1,a_2,\ldots,a_k$ partition $S$ into disjoint sets of equal elements, and a suitable surjection $\tau$ from the generators of the multiplication table of the group $G_1$ onto the set $S$ will yield the required epimorphism.
+It remains to note that if the group $G_1$ is infinite, then no suitable epimorphism exists, and Algorithm 2 does not terminate. \end{proof}

+Boone and Higman asked (see \cite{BooneHigman1974}; cf.\cite{BBMZ2025}) whether a finitely generated group $G$ has a decidable word problem if and only if $G$ can be embedded into a finitely presented simple group.
+One direction of it is Kuznetsov's theorem, and the other is still open.
+In view of Theorem~\ref{fg_theorem} one may suggest the following weakened version of this question: \begin{oc*} \normalfont{ Does a finitely generated group $G$ have a decidable word problem if and only if $G$ can be embedded into finitely presented just infinite group? } \end{oc*} However, the main difficulty which arises on the way to an answer seems to us the same as for the Boone--Higman conjecture: it is hard both to construct finitely presented infinite simple groups and finitely presented just infinite groups.
+In particular, there are no known examples of finitely presented branch groups.